-PEAT 1085 - Varsity Volleyball II (1CR) (2LB) (Max.
-4) [E] Team competition with regular practice sessions.
+PEAT 1085 - Varsity Volleyball II (1CR)

-PEAT 2025 - Rodeo (1CR) (2LB) (Max.
+PEAT 2025 - Rodeo (1CR)

+(2LB) (Max.
 4) Designed to prepare rodeo athletes for competition in the nine different rodeo events.
 Emphasis is put on improving and developing the techniques needed to perform in the rodeo arena along with instruction in the interpretation of the rules regulating all rodeo events.